ehb-nj/iac-magic-box/40-terraform/rke2/README.md

 ### Launching the magic

-The RK2 environment is installed with these commands :
+The RK2 environment is prepared and installed with these commands :
 ```
 terraform init
 terraform plan -var-file env.tfvars